 On June 1, 1917, not long after the U.S. entered the war, Pippen volunteered for the 15th New York National Guard, later christened the 369th regiment and nicknamed the Harlem Hellfighters.
-That November, at Fort Dix, South Carolina, where the unit trained, he earned his corporal stripes.
+That November, during training, he earned his corporal stripes.
 They landed on the Atlantic coast of France the following month.

 Eager to Fight, Hailed as Heroes